paradoxxxzero/gnome-shell-system-monitor-applet/README.md

 If the install was successful, the toggle button should now show "ON".
 If it failed, ensure that you installed all the [necessary dependencies](#prerequisites), and that you granted the browser permission to install extensions when prompted.
-Additionally, rebooting gnome-shell may help (type `Alt + F2` and input `r` in the prompt), but it won't work with Wayland.
+Additionally, rebooting gnome-shell may help (under X11: type `Alt + F2` and input `r` in the prompt, or under Wayland: logout/login).

 #### Manual installation